-- PDSC_FLAGS_EXCEPTION_FRAME (bit 6) is 1 for a frame that includes a hardware exception context. - PDSC_FLAGS_ARITHMETIC_SPECULATION (bit 8) is 1 if arithmetic traps (SIGFPE) ocurring in this procedure should not be delivered. - PDSC_FLAGS_EXTENDER (bit 10) is reserved for future indication of an extended form of run-time procedure descriptor. - 2 The entry_ra field represents PDSC_RPD_ENTRY_RA and is the number of the register in which the return address is passed to this procedure. - 3 The rsa_offset field is the signed difference in quadwords between the stack frame base (SP or FP as indicated by PDSC_FLAGS_BASE_REG_IS_FP) and the register save area.
+- PDSC_FLAGS_EXCEPTION_FRAME (bit 6) is 1 for a frame that includes a hardware exception context. - PDSC_FLAGS_ARITHMETIC_SPECULATION (bit 8) is 1 if arithmetic traps (SIGFPE) ocurring in this procedure should not be delivered. - PDSC_FLAGS_EXTENDER (bit 10) is reserved for future indication of an extended form of run-time procedure descriptor. - 2 The entry_ra field is the number of the register in which the return address is passed to this procedure.
+The entry_ra field can be accessed with PDSC_RPD_ENTRY_RA. - The rsa_offset field is the signed difference in quadwords between the stack frame base (SP or FP as indicated by PDSC_FLAGS_BASE_REG_IS_FP) and the register save area.
 (See Section 3.1.2 for information on stack frame procedures.)

 '''

-PDSC RPD RSA OFFSET = rsa offset 8
+PDSC_RPD_RSA_OFFSET = rsa_offset 8

 '''

-The sp_set field is the unsigned offset in instructions (longwords) from the entry address of the procedure to the single instruction in the procedure prologue that modifies the stack pointer.
-This offset must be zero when there is no such instruction because the procedure has a PDSC_RPD_FRAME_SIZE of 0.
+4 The sp_set field is the unsigned offset in instructions (longwords) from the entry address of the procedure to the single instruction in the procedure prologue that modifies the stack pointer.
+This offset must be zero when there is no such instruction because the procedure has a PDSC RPD FRAME SIZE of 0.